aarjas/GP-REBE/README.md

 # GP-REBE
-This repository contains codes for dynamic variance component estimation for genetic models using Gaussian processes.
+This repository contains codes for dynamic variance component estimation for genetic models using Gaussian processes as described in Arjas et al. Posterior estimation of longitudinal variance components.
+The file functions.py contains the functions needed to run the analyses.
+The file run.py contains commented code to run similar analyses as in the article, from data simulation to actual statistical analysis.